 There are 3 main factors to consider when selecting the correct bullet weight for the Texas rig.

-1. Fish Depth – When fishing in just a few feet of water it is not always in our best interest to put a 1 ounce weight on and just plunge to the bottom.
+1. Fish Depth – When fishing in just a few feet of water it is not always in our best interest to put a 1-ounce weight on and just plunge to the bottom.
 The fish may be sitting just below the surface.
-In the case you want to use the smallest weight you can to get through the vegetation but also fall slowly.
+In this case you want to use the smallest weight you can to get through the vegetation but also fall slowly.

 2. Vegetation Density – Sometimes you just have to fish for the swamp donkeys.
-When fishing in the thickest of vegetation you will need a one ounce weight or more.
+When fishing in the thickest of vegetation you will need a 1-ounce weight or more.

 Bullet Weight Materials